-Studying for her first degree with Arden University at the age of 75, Val Bishop says it’s boosted her confidence and is recommending people of ANY age should study for degrees.
+Enrolling on her first degree with Arden University at the age of 75, Val Bishop says studying has boosted her confidence and is recommending people of ANY age should study for a degree,

 ‘You have to get on with life, otherwise you get bored to death - and to be honest, I was sitting at my computer at home when I thought there was more to life.
 I wanted to do something that was really going to tax my brain and really get me more involved in something else.

 I had promised myself that one day, I would be able to complete a degree course, no matter what my age.
 I’m a Liverpool Art College trained designer and hold a diploma in health education from Liverpool John Moores, but getting a university degree is something I had always wanted to do but never managed.

 I was looking at courses on the basis of having minimal formal qualifications, but a wealth of experience.
 My husband, who is a retired doctor, was very supportive in researching my options.

 I got a verbal offer from a local university, which was physically closer to our village of Llangernyw in Snowdonia, but that involved having to travel to their campus.
 That didn’t really suit me, so I keyed in online degrees and came to Arden University and found a BA honours degree in business and tourism.
 It’s distance learning, which suits me and I can take it at my pace.